wallacematthew/GhostWriter/docs/Configure.md

 5. Set your user and app permissions.
 6. Save your changes.

 Congratulations!
 You've now learned how to configure a GhostWriter project.
-To learn more about how to use GhostWriter's APIs
+Next, [learn more about GhostWriter's APIs.](/docs/APIs/APIs.html).